-One last thing: While the gospel is a message that’s communicated through our words, it is important to recognize the role that our lives play in relation to it.
+One last thing: While the gospel is a message that’s communicated through words, it is important to recognize the role that your life plays in relation to it.

 The apostle Paul wrote, “Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ” (Philippians 1:27, New International Version).
-We begin doing that by obeying the second great commandment, “You shall love your neighbor as yourself” (Matthew 22:39, ESV).
-As we live a life of love with those closest to us, within our broader communities and in the world beyond, the good news of Jesus Christ will spread in a powerful way.
+You begin doing that by obeying the second great commandment, “You shall love your neighbor as yourself” (Matthew 22:39, ESV).
+As you live a life of love with those closest to you, within your broader communities and in the world beyond, the good news of Jesus Christ will spread in a powerful way.